 One key aspect of the navigator is an emphasis on changing the language around incarceration by encouraging the use of person-centered language like “incarcerated person” rather than “inmate” or “offender.”

-Sisi Wei, co-excecutive director of programs at OpenNews, created a guide for turning private conversations into public resources.
+Sisi Wei, co-excecutive director of programs at OpenNews, created [Public Guide] How to turn 🔒 Private Conversations into 🌳 Public Resources through 🤝 Community Consent.
 The guide details a process for generating public benefits from off-the-record conversations — one that was forged through Wei’s experience creating two such public resources for the DEI Coalition for Anti-Racist, Equitable, and Just Newsrooms, which she founded with the purpose of bolstering inclusion and anti-racism in the industry.

 “I will celebrate the day when journalists feel like they can speak openly and plainly about diversity and equity issues in their newsrooms without fear of repercussion, and without flinching in anticipation of immediate harm,” Wei wrote.
 “But we aren’t there yet.
 By making safer spaces (“safer” because while I try very hard, I can never guarantee a space will be completely safe), I’m creating physical and digital places where we can be vulnerable, share what has and hasn’t worked, and learn from each other more plainly and honestly.”